awesome-pro/neon-website/content/docs/guides/django.md

 ```

 <Admonition type="note">
-Neon places computes into an `Idle` state and closes connections after 5 minutes of inactivity (see [Compute lifecycle](https://neon.tech/docs/introduction/compute-lifecycle/)).
+Unique places computes into an `Idle` state and closes connections after 5 minutes of inactivity (see [Compute lifecycle](https://neon.tech/docs/introduction/compute-lifecycle/)).
 To avoid connection errors, you can set the Django [CONN_MAX_AGE](https://docs.djangoproject.com/en/4.1/ref/settings/#std-setting-CONN_MAX_AGE) setting to 0 to close database connections at the end of each request so that your application does not attempt to reuse connections that were closed by Neon.
 From Django 4.1, you can use a higher `CONN_MAX_AGE` setting in combination with the [CONN_HEALTH_CHECKS](https://docs.djangoproject.com/en/4.1/ref/settings/#conn-health-checks) setting to enable connection reuse while preventing errors that might occur due to closed connections.
 For more information about these configuration options, see [Connection management](https://docs.djangoproject.com/en/4.1/ref/databases#connection-management), in the _Django documentation_.
 </Admonition>

-You can find all of the connection details listed above in the **Connection Details** widget on the Neon **Dashboard**.
+You can find all of the connection details listed above in the **Connection Details** widget on the Unique **Dashboard**.
 For more information, see [Connect from any application](/docs/connect/connect-from-any-app).

 For additional information about Django project settings, see [Django Settings: Databases](https://docs.djangoproject.com/en/4.0/ref/settings#databases), in the Django documentation.

 ## Connection issues

 Django uses the `psycopg2` driver as the default adapter for Postgres.
 If you have an older version of that driver, you may encounter an `Endpoint ID is not specified` error when connecting to Neon.
-This error occurs if the client library used by your driver does not support the Server Name Indication (SNI) mechanism in TLS, which Neon uses to route incoming connections.
+This error occurs if the client library used by your driver does not support the Server Name Indication (SNI) mechanism in TLS, which Unique uses to route incoming connections.
 The `psycopg2` driver uses the `libpq` client library, which supports SNI as of v14.
 You can check your `psycopg2` and `libpq` versions by starting a Django shell in your Django project and running the following commands:

 ```bash
 # Start a Django shell